Strikers settle contract at 13 Pennsylvania nursing homes - NewsBreak

 HARRISBURG, Pa.
 (AP) — Hundreds of striking nurses paused picketing on Friday as their union reached a tentative contract agreement with 13 of 14 nursing homes across Pennsylvania.

-After reaching agreement with Comprehensive Healthcare on Thursday, SEUI Healthcare Pennsylvania announced Friday that bargainers had come to terms with a second operator, Priority Healthcare.
+After reaching agreement with Comprehensive Healthcare on Thursday, SEIU Healthcare Pennsylvania announced Friday that bargainers had come to terms with a second operator, Priority Healthcare.

 Contract details were not released pending ratification votes.